 - Highly curated: “Breeze through the day’s most interesting news, delivered in smart, hand-picked editions.”

 We set about designing landing pages for each of our concepts, taking care to isolate every variable we could.
-Each landing page was tagged with Google Analytics and contained a different Mailchimp signup form.
+Each landing page got tagged with Google Analytics and contained a different Mailchimp signup form.
 We then set up a content experiment in GA so that we could evenly distribute traffic among our four landing pages, tracking conversions along the way.

 One of the keys to the experiment was presenting it to the audience without them knowing it was an experiment.
 We used a variety of channels: social media, website invitations, app banners and email marketing.
-In every case, ths messaging promised a sneak preview of our upcoming iPad app, while the landing pages offered to notify users when the app launched if they provided us with their email address.
-So as far as our audience knew, the landing page they were seeing was the only one that existed, and if they liked what they saw, they were giving us their email address in the genuine hope that we would let them know when the app was available.
+In every case, the messaging promised a sneak preview of our upcoming iPad app, while the landing pages offered to notify users when the app launched if they provided us with their email address.
+As far as our audience knew, the landing page they were seeing was the only one that existed, and if they liked what they saw, they were giving us their email address in the genuine hope that we would let them know when the app was available.

-We ran the experiment for seven days, promoting it via different channels in sequence (first by emailing members, then on social media, and finally through KPCC's iPhone app).
+We ran the experiment for seven days, promoting it via different channels in sequence (first by emailing members, then on social media, and through KPCC’s iPhone app).

 The results were fascinating.
-In the first 4 days of the experiment, our "highly curated news editions" concept was far and away the most popular concept, outperforming other concepts nearly 2:1.
+In the first 4 days of the experiment, our “highly curated news editions” concept was far and away the most popular concept, outperforming other concepts nearly 2:1.
 That held steady until the final three days of the experiment, when we began promoting the experiment to our current iPhone users.
-To our surprise, our "all about audio" concept really began to surge in conversions.
-By the time we concluded the experiment, our curated news and listening-focused landing pages had proved to be nearly equal in popularity.
+To our surprise, our “all about audio” concept began to surge in conversions.
+By the time we concluded the experiment, our curated news and listening-focused landing pages had proved nearly equal in popularity.

-With our concepts tested, we arrived at our product strategy: We lead with a twice-daily curated news experience (what became the Short List), also making sure there was a great listening experience there for the users who expected it of us.
-I'm not usually a fan of splitting the difference when it comes to produce strategy, but providing just enough familiarity has proven helpful when easing KPCC's audience into our new digital platforms.
+With our concepts tested, we arrived at our product strategy: We led with a twice-daily curated news experience (what became the Short List), also making sure there was a great listening experience there for the users who expected it of us.
+I’m generally not a fan of splitting the difference when it comes to produce strategy, but providing just enough familiarity has proven helpful when easing KPCC’s audience into our new digital platforms.